naipmoro/qrng/README.md

 The default is 1.

 If keyword **:https** is true, the connection will be established using
 the https protocol.
-Note, however, that presently the ANU server has
-an untrusted SSL cert.
 The default is false (http is used).

 NOTE:
 If the requested vector is larger than the server's maximum (1024),